RajsimmanRavi/iot_app_ams/README.md

-# iot_app_cascon

-Simple IoT Appplication for CASCON
+#IoT Appplication for Autonomic Management System
 ----------------------------------

-This is a simple application created for CASCON.
+This is an application creeated for testing the Autonomic Management System (AMS) on SAVI Testbed.
+For more information, please refer to this: https://github.com/RajsimmanRavi/Elascale_secure.
 It resembles an architecture that can be utilized in IoT environments.
 Docker images have been used for this application.
 Hence, you don't need to build anything from scratch.
-However, you need to change some hard-coded IP Addresses (and/or ports) in iot_app.sh and docker-compose.yml files.
+However, you need to edit iot_app_compose.yml to resemble your deployment (either 1 machine or distributed platform).

 There are 4 main services in this application.
-  * **Sensor**: This collects CPU, memory and network stats of the container itself (agreed that it's not useful). <br /> It also sends data to Kafka (as a Producer) under topic 'stats' (already created by Kafka service on boot) every 5 secs.
+  * **Sensor**: We collected some real environment WiFi capture during a festival.
+We processed the PCAP files and removed any sensitive material and kept only processed WiFi Probe request data.
+This service basically replays the stream in a randomized manner.
+It produces data to Kafka under topic 'wifi' (already created by Kafka service on boot).
   * **Stream Processor**: There are three key funcationalities:
-    * It starts a Kafka consumer and starts listening for incoming data under 'stats' topic
+    * It starts a Kafka consumer and starts listening for incoming data under 'wifi' topic
-    * It also initializes the Cassandra database (creates keyspace 'stats' and table 'data')
+    * It also initializes the MySQL database (creates keyspace 'wifi' and table 'data')
-    * Any incoming data will be automatically sent to Cassandra database
+    * Any incoming data will be automatically sent to MySQL database
+    * It also performs a lookup of MAC address and inserts the manufacturer info to MySQL database
+    * Furthermore, it can be utilized to do heavier processing such as crowd monitoring/tracking using probe request data (sent by the sensor)
   * **Kafka (and Zookeeper)**: This service brings the Zookeeper and Kafka broker up and running.
 It also creates the topic 'stats' on start up.
-  * **Cassandra**: This service simply brings up the Cassandra database.
+  * **MySQL**: This service simply brings up the MySQL database.

 ### Instructions for deployment ###
-The neatness of this application is that it requires minimal pre-requisites.
-As long as there is a docker swarm with three nodes, this application can be brought up with minimal configuration <br />
+The neatness of this application is that it requires minimal pre-requisites (as long as it is deployed on Docker Swarm master).
+Once you've made the necessary changes to iot_app_compose.yml, you can deploy the application as a stack: ``` sudo docker deploy -c iot_app_compose.yml iot ```
-**However**, you have to make some changes to **docker-compose.yml** and **iot_app.sh** files.
-Pay particular attention to **IP addresses, ports, and node labels** and make necessary changes. <br />
-Hence, you mainly need the following files: **docker-compose.yml, iot_app.sh and clean.sh**

-Once those changes have been made, you simply have to call the **./iot_app.sh**, and it will bring all the services.<br />
-As you may have guessed, **clean_up.sh** removes all the services.
+You can remove the application stack using the following command: ``` sudo docker stack rm iot ```

 The aggregator and sensor docker images can be found in the docker hub links (shown below):
   * Sensor image: https://hub.docker.com/r/perplexedgamer/sensor/